Sleep Tips — Falling and Staying Asleep

 However, every person’s bodily system is different.

-The key is to experiment with your own sleep and see what works best for you.
+The key is to experiment with your own sleep (and napping) and see what works best for you.

 I would recommend, however, that you be gradual with any changes, and give any new change enough time for your body to adjust.